 Projects are initiated on a first come, first serve basis upon receipt of your application.
 We will do our best to respond to applications within a week to book an initial consultation.

 Join us on September 25th at the next community breakfast hosted by The Harvard Chan Bioinformatics Core (HBC) on Wednesday, September 25th from 9:00 - 10:30am in Modell 100A at the HMS’ Jeffrey Modell Center for Immunology on the quad

 There is no registration for attending, but seating and food will be available on a first-come-first-served basis.
 This is a time to get together without computers.
 We welcome anyone with bioinformatics questions or just an interest in bioinformatics to attend, in addition to other bioinformaticians looking for a community.

 Is your inDrops project published?
 Let us know!

 Check out our Publications page.
 Let us know if we should add your publication to our list.

-By popular demand 10x Genomics Chromium is now an option at the Single Cell Core.
-We offer 10x Single Cell RNA-Seq or scATAC-Seq as either self-service or staff-assisted.
-Users will need to buy their own reagents for their runs and will be able to sign up for time to run themselves.
-Stay tuned for exciting updates!
+Nuc-Seq is compatible with both 10x and inDrops.10x Chromium Available By popular demand 10x Genomics Chromium is now an option at the Single Cell Core.
+We offer 10x Single Cell RNA-Seq or scATAC-Seq either as self-service or staff-assisted.
+Users need to buy their own reagents and can sign up for time to run themselves once they have received training.